iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/site-content/about.md

-# Hey, I'm Harry 👋
+## Hey, I'm Harry 👋

-Toronto, Canada 🇨🇦.

-Passionate software enthusiast who is capable of handling your application needs.
-Open to hearing about new and interesting opportunities.
+I am a software enthusiast who is capable of handling your application needs from Toronto, Canada.
+Currently open to hearing about new and interesting opportunities.

 Expertise in: